akinmustafa/awesome-unity-games/README.md

 Feel free to open an issue or let me know on Discord.

 ### Supporting
-Contributions are welcome and you can also leave a star if you appreciate the work done in this repository...
+Contributions are welcome, you can also leave a star if you appreciate the work done in this repository.